CakeDC/ratings/Docs/Documentation/Rating-Helper.md

 ------------

 If url finished with ".json" extension then response should generate json object instead of page redirect.

-Object contains the following structure:
+The json object contains the following structure:

 ```json
 {